 - Why do trans fats appear so commonly in food?

 Food manufacturers use hydrogenated oils to add shelf life to their products (think of packaged cookies and crackers which last a long time) and often add a "better" texture to the food (such as flakier pie shells, or a more spreadable dip or topping).
 By the end of 2018, addition of partially hydrogenated oils to foods will be banned in Canada.
+This ban includes both Canadian and imported foods.

 - How can I avoid trans fats?